-- Discover the basic concepts of Partial differential equation for solving standard partial differential equations. - Apply the Fourier series analysis which is central to many applications in engineering apart from its use in solving boundary value problems. - Acquaint the student with Fourier series techniques in solving heat flow problems used in various situations. - Explain Fourier transform techniques used in wide variety of situations. - Utilize the effective mathematical tools for the solutions of partial differential equations that model several physical processes and to develop Z transform techniques for discrete time systems.
+- Introduce the basic concepts of PDE for solving standard partial differential equations. - Introduce Fourier series analysis which is central to many applications in engineering apart from its use in solving boundary value problems. - Acquaint the student with Fourier series techniques in solving heat flow problems used in various situations. - Acquaint the student with Fourier transform techniques used in wide variety of situations. - Introduce the effective mathematical tools for the solutions of partial differential equations that model several physical processes and to develop Z transform techniques for discrete time systems.